Ortho-KERATOLOGY

-History of ortho-K
+History of Ortho-Keratology

+It is believed the ancient Chinese placed tea bags filled with sand on the closed eyelids during sleep to improve vision in people with short sight thousands of years ago.
 In the 1960s, some optometrists noted that certain rigid contact lens wearers experienced improved eyesight after removing their rigid lenses, and began to explore the use of rigid contact lenses for improving sight, which has led to modern day orthokeratology (ortho-K).

-Ortho-K today
+Ortho-Keratology today

 Technology has brought ortho-K into modern clinical practice.
 Key advances include:

-• Computer assisted measurement of the curvature of the eye, known as corneal topography or mapping
+Computer assisted measurement of the curvature of the eye, known as corneal topography or mapping

-• Computer assisted lens design and manufacture for precise production of complex shapes and lens designs that greatly enhances centration and stability of the treatment
+Computer assisted lens design and manufacture for precise production of complex shapes and lens designs that greatly enhances centration and stability of the treatment

-• Highly oxygen permeable treatment lens materials that enable safe overnight wear.
+Highly oxygen permeable treatment lens materials that enable safe overnight wear.

 Today, ortho-K is an ideal treatment for those with appropriate prescriptions who wish to see clearly without the inconvenience of spectacles and day time contact lenses and are apprehensive about the risks associated with laser eye surgery.